day8/re-frame/docs/coeffects.md

        (assoc db :defaults val))))
 ```

-Because it has accessed LocalStore, this event handler is not
+Because it has directly accessed LocalStore, this event handler is not
 pure, and impure functions cause well-documented paper cuts.

 ### How We Want It

 Our goal in this tutorial is to rewrite this event handler so
 that data _only_ comes from the arguments.

-Our first change is to start using `reg-event-fx`  (instead of
+To make this happen, our first change is to switch to
-`reg-event-db`).
+using `reg-event-fx` (instead of `reg-event-db`).

-Then we'll seek to have ALL the necessary extra data available in the
-first argument, typically called `coeffects`.
+Event handlers registered via `reg-event-fx` are slightly
+different to those registered via `reg-event-fx`. `-fx` handlers
+get two arguments, but the first is not `db`.
+Instead it is an argument which, in
+this tutorial,  we will call `cofx` (that's a nice distinct name which will aid communication).

 Previous tutorials have show us that we can obtain `:db` from
-`coeffects`.
-Well, not we want it to contain other useful data too.
+`cofx`.
+Well, in addition we now want it to contain other useful data too.
 ```clj
 (reg-event-fx                     ;; note: -fx :load-defaults